-Thanks to artists like Migos, Lil Yachty, 21 Savage, Lil Pump, and Lil Skies to name a few, this new generation of southern rappers have put “respek” on the term “SoundCloud rapper”.
-In the earlier days of its inception SoundCloud was just an outlet to share music, but after the platform has helped jump start the careers for many big names artists, a la Lil Uzi Vert, it now feels like a right of passage to obtain the title of a “SoundCloud rapper.”
+Thanks to artists like Migos, Lil Yachty, 21 Savage, Lil Pump, and Lil Skies to name a few, this new generation of southern rappers have put "respek" on the term "SoundCloud rapper."
+Since its inception, the Berlin-based online audio distribution platform, that enables its users to upload, record, promote, and share their originally-created sounds, has helped jump start the careers of many big names artists, a la Lil Uzi Vert.
+It now feels like a right of passage to obtain the title of a "SoundCloud rapper."

 The next rising star to have his name on this prestigious list is Atlanta rapper, Lil Gnar.
 He's only been taking music seriously for a few months and already has almost twenty thousand followers on the site, racked up almost a half a million Soundcloud plays on his most recent record "Ride Wit Da Fye" in a couple weeks, and is now slated to perform at this year's Rolling Loud festival.